ga-curriculum/flexbox/nesting-flexboxes/README.md

 A couple of items of note with this:

 - This has no impact on how the flex children inside the existing flex parent behave.
 They will still follow all of the existing rules of flex children, and if we wanted to, we could apply child-specific properties to the `flex-child` class.
 Just like in real life, someone can simultaneously be a parent of a child and a child of a parent.
-- What are the children elements of the `flex-child` `<div>`s?
+- What are the child elements of the `flex-child` `<div>`s?
 Even though there aren't specific elements inside of them, text is considered an element itself, so if we apply rules to these elements that will impact their children, then the text will be targeted!

 This means that with this change: